SingerLab/gac/README.md

 toSignac is integrative in many ways for example:

 * Integration of gentoype-phenotype
-  + The CNR bundle simplifies the management of multiple data structures.
+  + The CNR bundle simplifies the management of multiple data sources.

 * Integration to the R/Language and Enviroment
   + Preserving native R classes in the objects facilitates inter- operability with numerous readily available packages in an intuitive way.
 For example, creating heatmaps with HeatmapCNR uses the ultra powerful ComplexHeatmap package by providing only a wraper for the CNR with minimal defalut settings.